colinaut/action-form/component-flow.md

 * Private Step change method for `<af-step>` triggered by "af-step" custom event listener
   * The "af-step" custom event listener uses detail of either the index to change to or the direction from the current active step { step?: number, direction?: "next"|"prev" }
   * NOTE: If you have hidden steps they will be skipped over.
 For instance if you have 6 steps (0-5 index) and index 3 is hidden then index 4 becomes index 3 for the purposes of this function.
-* checkWatchers() — Loops through watchers for show/hide and enable/disable of data-watch elements
+* checkWatchers() — Loops through watchers for show/hide and enable/disable of data-if elements

 ### Constructor Init